SimonXVB/posta-api/README.md

 # posta-api

-The backend API for Posta Social
+This repo contains the backend for my social media app "Posta Social"